UMAprotocol/UMIPs/UMIPs/umip-91.md

 Unlike other algorithmic stablecoin, UST has been incredibly stable.

+Terra USD(UST) uses an elastic supply to maintain its peg to the USD.
+As example when there is a high demand for UST and the stable coin is traded above 1 USD, the supply of UST will be increase by minting new UST, thus bringing back down the price to a dollar.
+Vice versa if there is a shortage in demand for UST, the protocol will buy back UST and will burn in, thus reducing the supply and pushing the price back up to be equal to 1 USD.
+Also arbitrage opportunities are an incentivization to keep the price at 1 USD.

+The above algorithmic approach is achieved by using LUNA token as collateral for UST.
+In order to mint a new supply of UST, the protocol will have to burn LUNA tokens.
+Vice versa if the supply of UST have to be reduced, the protocol will burn UST tokens and mint LUNA tokens.

 It is listed agasint USDT on Bittrex and Kucoin, and in the UST Curve meta-pool (UST+3pool).

 Adding UST as collateral will allow the creation of new synthetic assets backed by this stablecoin.
 For example, it will allow us, at Jarvis, to launch new liquidity pools based on UST (see [UMIP-34](https://github.com/UMAprotocol/UMIPs/blob/master/UMIPs/umip-34.md)).